 – Most of the home security equipment available to purchase today is available in a wireless model, but should you be making use of a security camera system that has wires that have to be run outside, do all that you can to ensure that these are hidden from sight and would be difficult for someone trying to find them to locate.

-Crafty criminals might be tipped off by outdoor wiring that you’re running a security system, but can just as easily cut the wires which are powering your equipment.
+Crafty criminals might be tipped off by outdoor wiring that you’re running a security system but can just as easily cut the wires that are powering your equipment.

 Tip: If possible, consider using a wireless security camera system instead.
 No more hiding!

-Garages, and especially unattached garages, are often seen as open doors by thieves who know that they can poke around in there at night when everyone is asleep without anyone even noticing.
+Thieves often view garages, particularly unattached ones, as open doors, knowing they can sneak in at night when everyone is asleep without anyone noticing.

 Even without a vehicle present, garages present a valuable target for criminals, as they are often full of normal as well as power tools, chemicals, etc.

-A monthly service that will be alerted the moment of a break-in can contact you to ensure you’re alright as well as contact the proper authorities for immediate response.
+A monthly service that will alert you at the moment of a break-in can contact you to ensure you’re okay, as well as contact the proper authorities for an immediate response.

-First of all, an extremely loud buzzing or ringing that people can hear a few houses away is probably going to send any criminal heading for the hills, especially if it's in the middle of the night while the occupants of the home are upstairs sleeping.
+First of all, an extremely loud buzzing or ringing is probably going to send any criminal heading for the hills, especially if people can hear it a few houses away in the middle of the night while the occupants of the home are upstairs sleeping.

 Your best bet is to hide the spare key in a small container and bury it nearby.

-This way, in the case that it's truly needed, you can dig it up very quickly, but no one would ever suspect to find it.
+This way, in the case that it's truly needed, you can dig it up very quickly, but no one would ever suspect that you've found it.

 A couple of inches of dirt dug up with a little garden shovel will do just fine for this purpose.